muchaisam/Tours-Travel/README.md

 After this, in the .env file, add database information to allow  Laravel to connect to the database

-After this, in the .env file, add database information to allow  Laravel to connect to the database

 8. In the .env file fill in the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options to match the credentials of the database you just created.